UBC-MDS/dsci_522_group14/doc/final_report.md

 -   [Future Directions](#future-directions)
 -   [References](#references)

-## Authors

--   Lennon Au-Yeung
--   Chenyang Wang
--   Shirley Zhang

-(Team 14)

 # Summary

-This data analysis project was created in fulfillment of the team project requirements for DSCI 522 (Data Science Workflows), a course in the Master of Data Science program at the University of British Columbia.
+This data analysis project was created in fulfillment of the team project requirements for DSCI 522 (Data Science Workflows), for the Master of Data Science program at the University of British Columbia.

 # Introduction